 In fact, our Training Manager Paul says that speaking in sentences, in an almost conversational manner is actually easier for the software to understand.

-Those that are new to using Dragon speech recognition fall into the trap of thinking that the technology will not be able to keep up with you.
-This is actually the opposite.
+Those who are new to using Dragon speech recognition fall into the trap of thinking that the technology will not be able to keep up with them.

 In the case of homographs, for example, voice recognition takes into account the context of the words surrounding the homograph to print the correct spelling.

 Watch Dragon battle homographs in this video:

 Dragon speech recognition was created to assist its users.
 Therefore, you can ask it to do things for you.

-That is to say, using a slightly more harsh voice when giving Dragon a command will incur more clear and accurate outcomes.
+That is to say, using a slightly harsher voice when giving Dragon a command will incur more clear and accurate outcomes.

-Much like a singer would train their voice and learn the lyrics, as a speech to text author you too must think about what you’re going to say before you speak it.
+Much like a singer would train their voice and learn the lyrics, as a speech-to-text author you too must think about what you’re going to say before you speak it.